bio-tools/biotoolsDocs/api_reference.rst

 This is a lightweight web service, (REST interface), which provides an easy way to access the bio.tools database.
 An API (Application programming interface) is a protocol intended to be used as an interface by software components to communicate with each other.

-If you find any bug, or have any questions, or any suggestions please get in touch with us.
-TODO: add link
+If you find any bug, or have any questions, or any suggestions please `get in touch with us <mailto:registry-support@elixir-dk.org>`_.

 List resources
 ------------------